triton-inference-server/backend/README.md

 [fil_backend](https://github.com/triton-inference-server/fil_backend) repo
 contains the documentation and source for the backend.

-**Important Note!** Not all the above backends are supported on all platforms supported by Triton.
+**Important Note!** Not all the above backends are supported on every platform supported by Triton.
 Look at the
 [Backend-Platform Support Matrix](docs/backend_platform_support_matrix.md)
 to learn about the same.